Residual0X/Residual0X/README.md

 # 💫 About Me:
-Im currently working on my skill :)<br>Im currently learning web dev<br>Im interested in AOSP development<br>Im looking to collaborate on any AOSP projects<br>I like chess
+- Im currently working on my skill :)<br> - Im currently learning web dev<br> - Im interested in AOSP development<br> - Im looking to collaborate on any AOSP projects<br> - I like chess

 ## 🌐 Socials: